 To be considered for the College Consensus ranking of the best online colleges in Missouri, schools must meet two main qualifications.
 First, they must have a Consensus Score – the aggregate score based on their published rankings and student reviews.
-Secondly, they must offer at least 3 online undergraduate degree programs.
+Secondly, they must offer at least 3 online degree programs.
 All institutions must be accredited to qualify.
 Institutions are ranked according to Consensus Score.

 If you’re interested in traditional campus-based schools, check out our ranking of the Best Colleges in Missouri.
 You can also find out more about college financial aid with our list of the Top Missouri Scholarships.

 Webster UniversitySaint Louis, MO

 Saint Louis UniversitySaint Louis, MO

 Missouri University of Science and TechnologyRolla, MO

 University of Missouri-St LouisSaint Louis, MO